decatur/gridchen/README.md

 # Issues

-* Action 1) Edit cell 2) Click on slider: Active cell does not return to active.
 * Paste must select pasted region (pasted region differs from selection if selection cannot be tiled by source)
 * Using slider must not blur grid.
 * Handling of Infinity and NaN (#NV in de-de)